 Public health and public safety officials need to identify the organism they are dealing with in order to respond effectively and efficiently to a biological event.
-Quick and geographically close laboratory testing is critical for effective decision-making, disease management, and law enforcement. laboratories, Not all however. the same capabilities, possess biosafety, or biosecurity.
+Quick and geographically close laboratory testing is critical for effective decision-making, disease management, and law enforcement. laboratories, Not all however. the same capabilities, biosafety, or biosecurity.
 As with hospitals, they lend themselves naturally to stratification and the creation of networks.

 Laboratory networks exist that test for biological agents and infectious diseases that could affect national security.
 President William J. Clinton issued Presidential Decision Directive 39: US Policy on Counterterrorism in 1995.
-Four years later, the CDC worked with the Federal Bureau of Recognizing the value of a laboratory network regarding animal and zoonotic diseases, the Panel issued the following recommendation in its 2015 Blueprint for Biodefense:
+Four years later, the CDC worked with the Federal Bureau of b.
+Fund the National Animal Health Laboratory Network at a level that allows it to achieve success.

+Recognizing the value of a laboratory network regarding animal and zoonotic diseases, the Commission issued the following recommendation in its 2015 Blueprint for Biodefense: